Robert Addo-Fening: Career

 Addo-Fening joined the faculty of University of Ghana in 1967.
 His initial research interest and lectures did not focus on African history.
 He wrote on history aspects such as Indian philosophical thought as well as British involvement in India.
 Addo-Fening made a switch to writing about African history.
 He dealt with history pertaining to modern Ghana and in particular a section within it, the Akyem people and their traditional method of governance.
 He detailed the lives of its rulers especially Nana Sir Ofori Atta 1, King of Akyem Abuakwa and the development and politics found within the states of Akyem He rose through the ranks to be a professor of history at the University of Ghana in 1994 and head of the history department at the university the following year.

-His book, Akyem Abuakwa, 1700-1943: From Ofori Panin to Sir Ofori-Atta 1 which was published in 1997 by the History Department of the Norwegian University of Science and Technology, was relaunched as part of the ceremony marking the 75th Anniversary of the passing away of Okyenhene, Ofori Atta I in 2018.
+His book, Akyem Abuakwa, 1700-1943: From Ofori Panin to Sir Ofori-Atta 1 which was published in 1997 by the History Department of the Norwegian University of Science and Technology, was relaunched as part of the ceremony marking the 75th Anniversary of the death of Okyenhene, Ofori Atta I in 2018.
 The relaunch was performed by the President of the Ghana, Nana Addo Dankwa Akufo-Addo, in a ceremony chaired by the Okyenhene, Amoatia Ofori-Panin II.

 Some of his publications and contributions include: